Rembrandt Duits

 Art Historiography

-Rembrandt has also published on narratives about the Renaissance from the past, in particular those of the circle of the Warburg Institute.
+Rembrandt has also published on past narratives about the Renaissance, in particular those of the circle of the Warburg Institute.
 In the volume of conference proceedings Images of the Pagan Gods, he has written on the survival and revival of the gods of classical Antiquity as perceived by Aby Warburg, Fritz Saxl, and Jean Seznec.
 A separate essay discusses how Fritz Saxl used the study of astrological imagery to construe his own vision of the Renaissance.

 Iconographic Classification

-In an article in Scriptorium based on the photos of astrological manuscripts collected by Fritz Saxl, Rembrandt has proposed a classification of the manuscripts based on their illustrations.
+In an article in Scriptorium based on the photos of astrological manuscripts collected by Fritz Saxl, Rembrandt has proposed a classification of the manuscripts based on their illustration cycles.
 The problems of iconographic classification are at the heart of his work on the Warburg Institute Iconographic Database, as explained in related publications.
-He hopes to do further research on the use of IT in this context.
+He hopes to make further contributions the use of IT in this context.

 Teaching